 You are required to sign and date the form.
 It is important to be completely truthful about your mileage reimbursement request, as the form also states that:

-“Any person who knowingly presents a false or fraudulent claim for the payment of a loss is guilty of a crime and may be subject to fines and confinement in state prison”11 Workers compensation fraud in California is a serious crime and can lead to jail or prison time.
+“Any person who knowingly presents a false or fraudulent claim for the payment of a loss is guilty of a crime and may be subject to fines and confinement in state prison.”11 Workers compensation fraud in California is a serious crime and can lead to jail or prison time.

 The form is sent to the insurance company that is handling your claim with the claim number listed in the top right corner.

-The insurance company may check the dates and visits to determine if the trip you listed relate to your work injury and whether you have calculated the correct mileage.
+The insurance company may check the dates and visits to determine if the trip you listed relates to your work injury and whether you have calculated the correct mileage.
 They may also require receipts for any parking or tolls.

 Even if you do not completely fill out the form, the insurance company has a duty to investigate your request for mileage reimbursement as opposed to simply rejecting it.12